don-rohit/MultiClipboard/README.md

 # MultiClipboard

-### Multiclipboard.pyw Saves and load pieces of texxt to the clipboard
+### Multiclipboard.pyw Saves and load pieces of text to the clipboard
 #### Usage :
 - Saves clipboard to keyword
 ```